elduvelle/ephys_tutorials/5_nissl_staining.md

 *TIP: Leave longer in Cresyl if not staining enough*
 *TIP: change the first dH2O solution regularly, possibly after each batch*
 *TIP: Leave longer in 100% EtOH if overstaining*
+*TIP: if your slices are detaching / curling from the slide, it probably mean the slice does not stick well enough to the slide, try to get positively charged slices ("Superfrost plus") or gelatinized slides*

 - Glue coverslips using DPX:
   - take 1 slide out of the Histoclear 2